-Virtual meetings enable remote work and doing business internationally without having a physical place.
+Online meetings enable remote work and doing business internationally without having a physical place.
 Now 58% of Americans, including those traditionally labelled “blue-collar workers,” work from home.
 The ratio goes up to 75% for jobs paying above $150,000.
 Yet, many executives are overwhelmed by meetings and looking for opportunities to decrease their volume and gather insights to improve productivity even further.

 Meeting Transcriptions improve comprehension and accessibility.
 Running NLP solutions on transcribed text improves productivity further by automating admin workload, such as writing meeting minutes or tracking action items.
 Despite the benefits, privacy, accuracy and affordability concerns limit the wider adoption.

-Meeting transcriptions should be private.
+Online meeting transcriptions should be private.

 Confidential information, such as trade secrets or customer data, is shared during business meetings.
 Thus, handling recordings and transcriptions with caution is vital for business continuity.